Kevin Mitchell (musician): Jebediah formation and early years

-Jebediah then released the single, "Fall Down" in October 2001, ahead of their self-titled album, which appeared on 3 March 2002.
+Jebediah then released the single "Fall Down" in October 2001, ahead of their self-titled album, which appeared on 3 March 2002.
 "Fall Down" peaked at No. 24, while the album reached No. 8.
-Their fourth album, Braxton Hicks, followed on 12 July 2004 using the band's own label, Redline Records, which ceased operations in 2011.
+Their fourth album, Braxton Hicks, followed on 12 July 2004 using the band's own label, Redline Records.
 Following Braxton Hicks, Jebediah embarked on a six-year hiatus, providing Mitchell with time to focus on his solo work.
 They resumed the band for the release of their fifth studio album, Kosciuszko, on 15 April 2011.

 2003–2009: Bob Evans' Suburban trilogy

-Since 1999 Mitchell performs and releases his solo work under the pseudonym of Bob Evans.
-He created the name to play low-profile solo shows in Perth, which was chosen "because it was written on a T-shirt I was wearing".
-Mitchell elaborated, in 2013, "It was just a way to be incognito, to separate myself from Jebediah.
+Since 1999 Mitchell performs and releases his solo work under the pseudonym of Bob Evans, which was chosen "because it was written on a T-shirt I was wearing".
+He created the name to play low-profile solo shows in Perth.
+In 2013, Mitchell elaborated, "It was just a way to be incognito, to separate myself from Jebediah.
 I had to create this kind of pseudonym so I could do things without people really knowing about it and having expectations about it."
-As Bob Evans, he concludes written communication with the sign offs: "XXXBOBXXX" or "XXXbobXXX", akin to SMS language.
+As Bob Evans, he concludes written communication with the sign offs: "XXXBOBXXX" or "XXXbobXXX".

 Bob Evan's debut album, Suburban Kid, was released on 8 September 2003 by Redline Records, Evans co-produced it with Simon Struthers.
 AllMusic's Jason Ankeny compared the album to his material with Jebediah: it showed a "more intimate, roots-flavored dimension of his songwriting."
 It was described in a Yourgigs' review as "an album of youthful introspection, love and loss."
 The album was later acquired by EMI following Mitchell's transfer to that music company.
-Mitchell recorded Suburban Kid at a home studio owned by Struthers, who was the bass guitarist for Perth band, Adam Said Galore.
-The song, "The Hermit", was co-written by Mitchell with another Perth musician, Luke Steele (of The Sleepy Jackson and later a member of Empire of the Sun), while Steele's sister, Katy Steele (of Little Birdy) contributed backing vocals.
+Mitchell recorded Suburban Kid at a home studio owned by Struthers, who was the bass guitarist for Perth band Adam Said Galore.
+The song "The Hermit" was co-written by Mitchell with another Perth musician, Luke Steele (of the Sleepy Jackson and later a member of Empire of the Sun), while Steele's sister, Katy Steele (of Little Birdy), contributed backing vocals.

-Mitchell revealed in August 2014, as part of Double J's Artist in Residence series, that The Streets' album, A Grand Don't Come for Free (May 2004), was a major influence on his subsequent lyrical work for both Jebediah and as Bob Evans.
+Mitchell revealed in August 2014, as part of Double J's Artist in Residence series, that the Streets' album A Grand Don't Come for Free (2004) was a major influence on his subsequent lyrical work for both Jebediah and as Bob Evans.
 He felt that it was "one of the smartest albums ever made."
-Mitchell described The Streets' lyricist, Mike Skinner's work as "folk poetry".
+Mitchell described the work of the Streets' lyricist, Mike Skinner, as "folk poetry".